2023 Kazakh legislative election: Candidates by party affiliation

 There were 283 candidates chosen from all seven participating parties within electoral lists, as well as 609 candidates nominated in all single-member districts in which overwhelmingly 525 were self-nominees (independents) whilst 79 candidates from seven political parties and 5 candidates from four public associations.
-The average number of nominated contestants in each electoral district was 21 with the most being in two of Astana constituencies (63 candidates each) and the least in Ulytau Region (6 candidates).
+The average number of nominated contestants in each constituency was 21 with the most being in Electoral district No. 1 and No. 2 of Astana (63 candidates each) and the least in No. 28 of Ulytau Region (6 candidates).

 Following the registration period, 281 party list nominees officially became candidates (as two from Respublica dropped out of the race), with a mandatory quota of women, youth and persons with disabilities in each party list averaging to 38.1% of candidates as well as 12 ethnical representatives.
 In single-member districts, a total of 435 candidates were registered with 359 (82.5%) independents and 76 (17.5%) from parties, leaving 125 people having their candidatures rejected by the CEC due to voluntarily withdraws, improper document submissions, and campaign law violations.
 The average of constituent candidate was approximately 49–50 years old, with an overall gender composition making up of 350 (80.5%) male and 85 (20%) female including 10 ethnical representatives.
-There were an average of 15 registered candidates in Kazakhstan's electoral districts as the greatest number of contestants being within the constituencies of Astana (41 and 42 candidates each), with the lowest in Turkistan constituency (5 candidates).
+There were an average of 15 registered candidates in Kazakhstan's constituencies as the greatest number of contestants being within the electoral districts No. 1 and No. 2 of Astana (41 and 42 candidates each), with the lowest in No. 25 of Turkistan Region (5 candidates).